Energy Information

 Price Trends

-The exception to this is the blasts of severe winter weather that hit the Northeast in December and January.
+The exception to this has been blasts of severe winter weather in the Northeast.
 The cold snaps increased the demand for natural gas while disrupting some of its supply.
 This resulted in large, but brief, surges in spot prices for natural gas in New York.

-Since electricity prices are influenced much more by natural gas prices than crude oil prices, electricity prices have remained relatively stable, except in New York, but are gradually increasing.
-The high oil prices and weakening dollar are now pulling natural gas prices up and this is causing electricity prices to climb as well.
+Since electricity prices are influenced much more by natural gas prices than by crude oil prices, electricity prices remained relatively stable compared to crude.
+However, in 2008 the high oil prices and weakening dollar pulled natural gas prices up and this caused electricity prices to climb as well.
+More recently, low gas prices allowed electricity prices to drop and stabilize.

 The charts that follow illustrate the movement of the energy markets.
 The first chart clearly illustrates the dramatic spikes in New York natural gas prices when severe winter weather strikes the Northeast.
-Now, with the plummeting value of the dollar, prices of both natural gas and oil are climbing.
+The charts also illustrate the relatively low, level of current natural gas and electricity prices.

 Since natural gas is the primary fuel used to meet variable electricity demand (base demand is typically met with coal, hydro, and nuclear), its cost is reflected in the price of electricity.